 Don’t call him “the RBG artist,” but Jac Lahav ’08 has a body of work, a fundraiser, and some family lore that inextricably bind him to the late Supreme Court Justice.

-Breaking into a career in the film industry can be tough without access to the “inside.”
-Faculty and alumni mentors, internship programs, and a new executive director at the Barry R. Feirstein Graduate School of Cinema have come together to enhance the experience.
+Faculty and alumni mentors, internship programs, and a new executive director at the Feirstein Graduate School of Cinema are helping students to polish their soft skills for careers in a notoriously tough industry.

 Reflections on transitioning many of the college’s services to the virtual environment.

-With a lot of patience and creativity, many professors made it through the spring semester.
-But over the summer, they upped their game and came back this fall with some new skills.
+With a lot of patience, creativity, and a tenacity matched by that of their students, many professors made it through the spring semester.
+Over the summer, they upped their game and came back this fall with some new skills.

 After directing a video for Grammy Award–winning artist Ciara, senior film student Annie Bercy is on a path to follow her dreams.